Walking Increases Creative Thinking

-The study, which included four different experiments, revealed that regardless of whether one walks on a treadmill or walks outside, creative thinking increases during the act of walking, and for a period of time after stopping.
-This occurred whether there was a rest period before or after walking.
+The study, which included four different experiments, revealed that regardless of whether you walk on a treadmill or walk outside, creative thinking increases during the act of walking, and for a period of time after stopping.
+This occurs whether there’s a rest period before or after walking.

-I think there was some surprise that walking outside was not more inspirational than walking on a treadmill, but the evidence was clear that it is the act of walking itself that is the pivotal factor.
+I think there was some surprise that walking outside was not more inspirational than walking on a treadmill, but the evidence was clear that it’s the act of walking itself that is the pivotal factor.